Cocoa Butter Benefits:

 What is Cocoa Butter?

 Cocoa butter (also called theobroma oil) is a type of fat found in cocoa beans.
 The fat is extracted from these beans and turned into a butter-like substance.
-It can be extracted in a multiple step process which includes fermentation, drying, roasting and then finally pressing.
+It can be extracted in a multiple step process which includes fermentation, drying, roasting and then finally, pressing.

-1. Dense Moisturizing For The Skin
+Dense Moisturizing For The Skin:

 Cocoa butter is rich in fats, more so than many other types of extracted “butters”.
-The moisturizing properties of this ingredient makes cocoa butter one of the more sought after products.
+The moisturizing properties of this ingredient, makes cocoa butter one of the more sought after products.

 One Ex-Vivo study demonstrated that cocoa polyphenols can improve skin elasticity and skin tone.

-Some experimental and epidemiological evidence is out there highlighting that the intake of cocoa polyphenols has many benefits.
-Including reducing the risk of cardiovascular events, blood pressure lowering activity, anti-inflammatory, and improving endothelial function.
+Some experimental and epidemiological evidence even suggests that the intake of cocoa polyphenols has other health benefits.
+For example, reducing the risk of cardiovascular events, blood pressure lowering activity, anti-inflammatory, and improving endothelial function.

 It’s important to note however, that other studies like this one in 2008, found that when applying lotion containing cocoa butter to reduce developing striae gravidarum in pregnant women, no reduction was noted.

-3. Works As a Good Lip Balm
+Works As a Good Lip Balm:

-4. Protects Your Skin
+Protects Your Skin:

 Related Article: Let’s Make it “Butter” Series: All about Mango Butter and its Benefits for the Skin and Body

-Great For Your Scalp
+Great For Your Scalp:

 Finally, with the fatty acid chains and dense texture of cocoa butter, it may be a good alternative to some other products for helping with dry skin and scalp health.
-These fatty acids help to increase the melting point of cocoa butter as well, resulting in a longer deeper penetration into the skin.
+These fatty acids help to increase the melting point of cocoa butter as well.
+Thus, resulting in a longer deeper penetration into the skin.